accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Mesmer-Wildcard_Alt_Alt_Alt.md

 author: Kirby.7302
 editor: berdandy
 title: Accessibility Contest - Mesmer Wildcard
-tags: Mesmer Support
+tags: mesmer support mirage hsac
-spec: mesmer
+spec: mirage
 ---

 I created a Support Staff Mirage Build, focusing on providing permanent Alacrity and 25 stacks of Might for your Subgroup.
 The build also generated a good amount of Aegis Applications, Resolution and Swiftness to your subgroup.
 There is also a decent amount of personal Protection, Vigor and Regeneration if needed